Dishuk/logic-gatt/frontend/docs/LOGIC_CONSTRUCTOR.md

 ## Runtime Execution Model

 1. **Schema load** — All variables are initialized to their `initialValue`.
 Scenarios with `startup` triggers fire.
-2. **UART message arrives** — The frontend identifies which service/characteristic the message targets and finds all enabled scenarios whose trigger matches.
+2. **BLE event arrives** — The backend plugin forwards characteristic reads/writes to the frontend, which identifies matching scenarios.
 3. **Pipeline execution** — Steps run sequentially within the scenario.
 The buffer flows from step to step.
 Errors in a step halt the pipeline and log to the terminal.
-4. **Notify steps** — Serialize the buffer into a UART frame addressed to the target characteristic and send it to the ESP32.
+4. **Notify steps** — Send the buffer to the backend plugin, which transmits it as a BLE notification on the target characteristic.
 5. **Multiple scenarios** — If multiple scenarios match the same trigger, they execute in definition order, each receiving a **copy** of the original input buffer (they do not chain).

 ## UI Layout